A reading list

 "Social Animal" by Elliot Aronson is a classic I have read in my graduate class.
 Conformity and cognitive dissonance are among many interesting ideas discussed there.

-"Influence: The Psychology of Persuasion" by Robert B. Cialdini will certainly open your eyes on the world of human manipulation.
+"Influence: The Psychology of Persuasion" by Robert B. Cialdini will certainly open your eyes to the world of human manipulation.

-"The Coddling of the American Mind" presents an thorough take on some of the contemporary issues in US, but is applicable to other geographies as well
+"The Coddling of the American Mind" presents a thorough take on some of the contemporary issues in the US but is applicable to other geographies as well

-"The Making of the Atomic Bomb" by Richard Rhodes
+"The Making of the Atomic Bomb" by Richard Rhodes.
+A beautifully written account of how the atomic age came to be.

 "Enlightenment Now" by Steven Pinker.
 Read especially if, after reading Bostrom, you want to sleep again at night ;-)